google/gdata-objectivec-client/trunk/README.txt

-Information on using the Objective-C GData framework is avaliable at
+Information on using the Goodle Data APIs Objective-C Client Library is avaliable at

 http://code.google.com/p/gdata-objectivec-client/